squiggles1024/MCP23017_Driver/README.md

 3. Create a MCP23017_Handle_t
 4. Pass the init struct, IO Driver, and device handle to MCP23017_Init()
-5. Functions listed in MCP23017.h can now be used by passing the initialized device handle as a function arguement Above example was implemented on an STM32U5 processor (b-u585i-iot02a discovery board)
+5. Functions listed in MCP23017.h can now be used by passing the initialized device handle as a function arguement Above example was implemented on an STM32F4 processor (STM32 BlackPill WeAct)

 Logging functions may be removed and replaced with user code.